zenizh/separation/README.md

 ## Usage

-Once you added to Gemfile, you can use specific views according to user device type, such as `phone`, `tablet`, and `desktop`.
+Once you added to Gemfile, you can use specific views depending on the user device type, such as `phone`, `tablet`, and `desktop`.

 The relation between user device type and file name is as follows: